edgedb/easy-edgedb/chapter14/index.md

 };
 ```

-Because it goes in reverse order, it is selecting `Vampire` that has `.slaves` that are of type `MinorVampire`.
+Because it goes in reverse order, it is selecting `Vampire` that has a link called `slaves` that are of type `MinorVampire`.

-You can think of `MinorVampire.<slaves[is Vampire] {name, age}` as "Select the name and age of the Vampire type with slaves that are of type MinorVampire" - from right to left.
+You can think of `MinorVampire.<slaves[is Vampire] {name, age}` as "Show the name and age of the Vampire objects with a link called `slaves` that are of type MinorVampire" - from right to left.

 Here is the output: